 - By age 15, girls are twice as likely as boys to become depressed.

 Body-image, stress and their effects on self-esteem

-Starting in the preteen years, there is a shift in focus; for girls, their appearance and their changing bodies too often become an all consuming passion and barometer of worth.
+Starting in the preteen years, there is a shift in focus; for girls, their appearance and their changing bodies too often become an all consuming barometer of worth.
 For an overwhelming majority of girls, self-esteem becomes too closely tied to how they look and their physical attributes; girls feel they can't measure up to unrealistic society standards.